KDE/kapidox/docs/depdiagrams.md

 ## depdiagram tools

 Dependency diagram generation is done using two tools: `src/depdiagram-prepare` and `src/depdiagram-generate`.
-The way you use it is as follow.
+The way you use it is as follows.

 ### 1. Prepare dot files